What we need to stay well

 Sleep is often the first thing people struggle with during difficult times in their lives.
 It can also be affected by experiencing stress or mental health difficulties.
 If you are getting enough sleep but still waking up feeling tired, then you may not be getting a good quality of sleep.
 This could be down to feeling stressed or anxious and having more of the stress hormone cortisol in your system.
 Exercise is a great way of reducing stress and improving sleep, or try relaxing with a book before bed.

 If you are worried about getting too much or too little sleep, chat to your GP.
-You can find more information about sleep problems on the Mind website.
+You can find more information about sleep problems on the Mind website or book onto a free online workshop to improve your sleep from the Wellbeing Suffolk website.

 Privacy